Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Data compilation and combination

-To account for observational bias in telescope sensitivity, we chose to scale the detection rates as they would have been seen by a 100-m radio telescope.
-We used a simple scaling relation following:
+To account for observational bias in telescope sensitivity, we chose to scale the detection rates as they would have been seen by a 100 m radio telescope with properties similar to that of the Effelsberg telescope.
+We used a simple scaling relation following